siberk2/simple-register-laravel/README.md

 How to clone and use repo:

-    1. use command: git clone -b master --single-branch https://github.com/siberk2/simple-register-laravel
+    1. use command: git clone https://github.com/siberk2/simple-register-laravel
     2. in the cloned repo folder run the following commands after each other:

         composer install